-Our Lunar Experience is delivered in three modules.
+Our Lunar Experience, suitable for KS1 and above, is delivered in three modules.
 The first half-hour module includes a fully immersive film called Back To The Moon For Good (preview here) which tells the story of early lunar exploration from the first landers to the Apollo mission.
 The film unfolds in a documentary-style format, describing some of the current ideas for getting us back to the Moon.

-The second module, lasting between half an hour to an hour, is an Interactive Sky Tour looking at our own Moon and just some of the many other moons in our Solar System, and even discussing the possibility of life evolving on these distant worlds.
-This part of the show uses digital planetarium software, running in real time, but capable of moving forward and backward in time to show the phases of our own Moon.
+The second module, lasting between half an hour to an hour, is a live presentation looking at our own Moon and just some of the other moons in our Solar System.
+We’ll even discuss the possibility of life evolving on these distant worlds.
+This part of the show uses digital planetarium software, running in real time, but capable of moving forward and backward in time to show the phases of our Moon.